 Best Overall Real Estate Branding: Brown Harris Stevens

-Founded in 1873, luxury New York City brokerage Brown Harris Stevens’ branding has always been synonymous with luxury, exclusivity, and the level of white glove service that goes along with it.
+Founded in 1873, luxury New York City brokerage Brown Harris Stevens’ branding has always been synonymous with luxury, exclusivity, and the level of white-glove service that goes along with it.
 The only problem was that the very idea of luxury has been morphing into something that outpaced BHS’ lovely, but dated branding.

-Taking such a well respected (and valuable) brand into the 21st Century required the tact and skill that only an experienced branding agency like New York City’s Pentagram could pull off.
+Taking such a well-respected (and valuable) brand into the 21st century required the tact and skill that only an experienced branding agency like New York City’s Pentagram could pull off.

 Brown Harris Stevens’ Branding: Logo & Tagline

-The typography is deceptively simple, and immediately brings to mind high end professional services.
+The typography is deceptively simple and immediately brings to mind high-end professional services.
 It wouldn’t look out of place as a logo for a hedge fund or law firm.

-The slogan; Bold, Honest, Smart came from interviews with BHS’ management and agents and represents the unique qualities that set BHS agents apart from the 40,000 other agents in New York City.
+The slogan “Bold, Honest, Smart” came from interviews with BHS’ management and agents and represents the unique qualities that set BHS agents apart from the 40,000 other agents in New York City.

 Brown Harris Stevens’ Branding: Online Presence

 Pairing the subtle light grey and bold orange accents for BHS’ logo and color theme translates perfectly to the online world.
-As you can see above, the colors work perfectly on the saturated high resolution images of properties that lure in BHS’ clients.
+As you can see above, the colors work perfectly on the saturated high-resolution images of properties that lure in BHS clients.

 The stacked logo and tagline are also very versatile and easy to place in many different layouts.
 BHS’ branding calls for a spare, minimal layout that is easy on the eyes and, more importantly, easy to scan on pages with a lot of information.

 Brown Harris Stevens’ Branding: Printed Materials

 When you see BHS’ branding in print, the choice of bold, bright orange makes a lot more sense.
-Orange is the ideal color for a call to action, and as you can see above immediately draws your eye like a laser beam.
+Orange is the perfect color for a call to action, and as you can see above, it immediately draws your eye like a laser beam.
 Bold, simple, easy-to-read typography rounds out the greatness here.